dmh2000/telemetry/Azure/step3/README.md

     });

   // poll the telemetry receiver at some interval and send the data
   // to the websocket client.
-I'm still using the
+With a bit more code
+  // I could eliminate the setInterval polling and instead use an event from
-  // simulated data at this point setInterval(() => {
+  // the TelemetryReceiver, but hey.. setInterval(() => {
     const {temperature,humidity} = ts.getTelemetry();
     console.log({temperature,humidity});